Marketing Localization: The Only Guide Worth Your Time

 August 15 Independence Day greetings

-October 2 Gandhi Jayanti greetings
+October 2 Gandi Jayanti greetings

-November 1 A Diwali special discount
+November 1 a Diwali special discount

 December 25 Christmas greetings